elliot-a/Seed-CRUD-Angular-Node/README.md

 ### Why this seed project :

-* This seed project aims to include most of the common features of an angular application, front and backend, with as little boilerplate as possible.
+* This seed project aims to include most of the common features of an angular application, front and backend.
+This should give an easy base to start a new application.

 * It uses a very neat implementation of browserify/angular